-Article by Ellen Gray
+Article by Ellen Gray for Philly

 Lady Mary’s had her Matthew, Bates his Anna.
 But as Downton Abbey enters its sixth and final season on PBS’s Masterpiece Sunday, the greatest love story – beyond the one between the show and its fans – may belong to the long-married couple whose union made the whole thing possible.